tellurianinteractive/Tellurian.Trains.ModulesRegistryApp/CONTRIBUTING.md

 ## As Developer
 If you want to contribute to the development of the application, there are two major paths:
-- As an **app developer**; developing user interface and services to handle data.
+- As an **App developer**; developing user interface and services to handle data.
-- As a **database administrator**; analyse an optimize performance, suggest improvements of how queries are made using *Entity Framework*.
+- As a **Database administrator**; analyse an optimize performance, suggest improvements of how queries are made using *Entity Framework*.
+- As a **DevOps specialist**; setting up an maintaining DevOps for application and database.

 > NOTE: Full development with deployment and testing against a database must be made with Visual Studio on a Windows machine.
 > Changing source code can be made in any text editing tool on any platform, and the application can be build using the *dotnet* Command Line Interface,